Classification of Rank 2 Cluster Varieties: Classification

 (6)$\Rightarrow$(7) is also straightforward.
 For $U$ generic, $D^{\perp}$ is generated by classes of the form $E_{i,j_1}-E_{i,j_2}$ (where $E_{i,j}$ denotes the exceptional divisor from a non-toric blowup on $D_i$), together with a class of the form $L-E_{1,j_1} - E_{2,j_2} - E_{3,j_3}$, where $L$ is the class of a generic line in $\bb{P}^2$.
 If we choose all the blowup points on each $D_i$ to be infinitely near, and choose the blowup points on different $D_i$'s to be colinear, then $D^{\perp}$ is generated by effective divisors with the correct intersections.

-(7)$\Rightarrow$(1) because $Q$ of type $D_n$ or $E_n$ implies that $Q$ is negative definite, so by the above characterizations, we are not in an $H$ negative semi-definite case.
-We also cannot be in a some lines wrap case because, as we see below, $Q|_{D^{\perp}_{\Eff}}$ in these cases is a direct sum of $A_{n_i}$'s.
+For (7)$\Rightarrow$(1), $Q$ of type $D_n$ or $E_n$ implies that $Q$ is negative definite, and so Theorem \ref{Pos}(4) tells us that we are not in an $H$ negative semi-definite case.
+We also cannot be in a some-lines-wrap or no-lines-wrap case because, as we see below, $Q|_{D^{\perp}_{\Eff}}$ in these cases is a direct sum of~$A_{n_i}$'s.

 It now suffices to show that (5)$\Rightarrow$(6) (since (4)$\Leftrightarrow$(5), this means we are showing that $U^{\trop}$ really does determine the deformation type of $U$ in these cases).
 For the $I_0^*$ case, we have $\mu^{-1}=-\Id$.
-Such a $U^{\trop}$ contains a reflexive polytope with $3$ integral points on the boundary, and this implies that $U$ must be an affine cubic surface (cf. Example 5.21 in \cite{Man1}), which we know can be obtained as in Example \ref{cubicdevelop}.
+Such a $U^{\trop}$ contains a reflexive polytope\footnote{By a reflexive polytope in $U^{\trop}$, we mean an integral polytope in the sense of \cite[Definition~2.10]{Man1} which is strongly convex in the sense of \cite[Definition~5.4]{Man1} whose only interior integral point is $0$.} with $3$ integral points on the boundary, and this implies that $U$ must be an affine cubic surface (cf.\ Example~5.21 in~\cite{Man1}), which we know can be obtained as in Example~\ref{cubicdevelop}.